broxus/locklift-deploy/README.md

                 },
                 value: locklift.utils.toNano(2),
             },
-            contractName: "Sample1",// custom contract name, this name will be used for getting an access },
+            deploymentName: "Sample1",// custom contract name, this name will be used for getting an access },
         true // enableLogs
     );